 For marine mammal and anthropogenic sounds, data analysis consisted of detecting sounds by analyst visual scans of long-term spectral averages (LTSAs) and spectrograms, and by automated computer algorithm detection when possible.
-The data were divided into three frequency bands and each band was analyzed for marine mammal and anthropogenic sounds.
+The data were divided into three frequency bands (low, mid, and high frequency) and each band was analyzed for marine mammal and anthropogenic sounds.

-Four baleen whale species were recorded: blue, fin, gray, and humpback whales.
-No North Pacific right whale up calls were noted.
+Three baleen whale species were recorded: blue, fin, and humpback whales.
+No gray whale M3 calls or North Pacific right whale up calls were noted.
 Blue whales and fin whales were the most commonly detected baleen whales in these recordings.
-Blue whale B calls were the most common blue whale call type detected and peaked in August and September 2017 at all sites.
-Blue whale D calls were highest at site QN and lowest at site CB.
-Central Pacific tonal calls were the least common blue whale call type but were detected at all three sites, peaking in August.
+Blue whale B calls were the most common blue whale call type detected and peaked during the fall at both sites.
+Blue whale D calls were highest during the spring and summer.
+Central Pacific tonal calls were the least common blue whale call type but were detected at both sites, peaking in August.
 The fin whale acoustic index (representative of 20 Hz calls) was low throughout the summer and began to increase in August at all sites.
-Meanwhile, fin whale 40 Hz calls were seen throughout the recordings at all sites, with highest calling in June 2017 at site QN and lowest calling at site AB.
-Humpback whales were detected at sites CB and QN, with peaks in calling during spring 2015 at site QN and spring 2017 at site CB.
-Gray whale M3 calls were detected in low numbers and occurred only at sites CB and QN in 2015.
+Meanwhile, fin whale 40 Hz calls were seen throughout the recordings at all sites, with highest calling at site CB.
+Humpback whales were detected only at site CB during the winter and early spring.

-Signals from three known odontocete species were recorded: sperm whales, Cuvier's beaked whales, and presumable Stejneger's beaked whales.
-Sperm whale clicks occurred throughout the summer at all sites, but were most common at site CB in 2015 and sites CB and QN in 2017.
-Cuvier's beaked whales were detected most commonly at site AB in spring 2017, were detected only once in 2015 at site QN, and were never detected at site CB.
-Stejneger's beaked whales were detected at all three sites with the most detections occurring at site CB and the least at site QN.
+Signals from four known odontocete species are reported: killer whales, sperm whales, Cuvier's beaked whales, and presumable Stejneger's beaked whales.
+Killer whale pulsed calls occurred throughout the recordings at both sites but were highest at site CB during the summer.
+Sperm whale clicks occurred throughout the recordings at both sites but were highest at site CB during summer and fall.
+Cuvier's beaked whales were detected only at site CB in the winter.
+Stejneger's beaked whales were detected at both sites but were more common at site CB.

 Three anthropogenic signals were detected: mid-frequency active (MFA) sonar, low-frequency active (LFA) sonar, and explosions.
-MFA sonar was detected in June 2015 and in May 2017 at all sites, while LFA sonar was only detected in June 2015.
-These detections corresponded with known naval training exercises.
-Site CB had the most MFA sonar packet detections normalized per year in 2015 and, along with site AB, had the highest cumulative sound exposure levels.
-In 2017, site QN had the lowest maximum received levels, cumulative sound exposure levels, and the least amount of MFA sonar packet detections.
-Explosions were detected in low numbers at all sites, although there were no detections at site CB in 2017.
-Explosion detections peaked in early spring in 2015 and occurred more sporadically in 2017.
+MFA sonar was detected only in May 2019 at both sites, which overlapped with a known naval training exercise (13-24 May 2019).
+Site CB had the most MFA sonar packet detections normalized per year in 2019 and had the highest cumulative sound exposure levels.
+A tonal LFA sonar was detected only at site CB in April and May 2019.
+The Navy confirmed that no LF sources from the Navy were used during this time.
+Explosions were detected in high numbers at site KOA and peaked in August.
+The Navy confirmed that no at-sea explosives were used by the Navy during the 13-24 May 2019 training exercise.